Faisal-58/House-price-project/README.md

  8. The coding is done in VS code having a modular structure creating virtual environment and also requirements.txt
  9. The project is uploaded by using git.

+**Exploratory Data Analysis**
+EDA is performed for the dataset inorder to get important insights of the used dataset.
+Some of the plots are listed here to have a better idea of the dataset and the relationships among the present features.

 ## Model Performance (with log-transformed prices)